Universal Approximation of Dynamical Systems by Semi-Autonomous Neural ODEs and Applications: Numerical Experiments

 \section{Numerical Experiments}

 In this section, we present several numerical results to demonstrate the capability of SA-NODEs in accurately simulating both ODEs and transport equations.
-Additionally, we conduct experiments to compare the performance of SA-NODEs with that of vanilla NODEs, providing evidence for the superior effectiveness and precision of SA-NODEs in these contexts.
+Additionally, we conduct experiments to compare the performance of SA-NODEs {\eqref{eq:semi-nODE}}, with that of vanilla NODEs {\eqref{eq:trad-NODE}}, providing evidence for the superior effectiveness and precision of SA-NODEs in these contexts.
 The implementation of the code is carried out in Python using the PyTorch library for deep learning.
-All experiments were performed on an M1 Silicon MacBook Pro.
+All experiments were performed on a workstation with two 24-core Intel Xeon Platinum 8269CY CPUs, one Nvidia RTX A6000 GPU, 512GB RAM, and an Ubuntu 20.04 operating system that implements PyTorch.
+The codes for all examples are publicly available from the GitHub repository \url{https://github.com/DCN-FAU-AvH/SA-NODEs}.